NEWBR33D/BetterSpawnsPlus/README.md

 ```
 "planeVolume": [0->100]
 ```
-- sets the volume of the plane audio
+- This option sets the volume of the plane audio in-raid.
 ```
 "randomEncounters":
     "enabled": [true/false]
     "chance": [%]
     "botAmount": ["#,#,#"]
 ```
-- an experimental option i thought would make raids more dangerous/exciting
+- This is an experimental option I thought would make raids more dangerous and/or exciting.
-- provides the option for random cultist, random raider, and random rogue encounters during a raid
+- Inlcudes the option for random cultists, random raiders, and/or random rogues during a raid.
-- a number from the sequence of numbers in "amount" is chosen at random. this randomly chosen number is the number of raiders that will be spawned in
+- A number from the sequence of numbers in "botAmount" is chosen at random.
+This randomly chosen number is the number of bots that will be spawned in.

 ### **Bots Options:**
 ```
 "chanceSameFactionIsHostile": [%]
 ```
-- percent chance that bear/usec will be hostile to you
+- This option sets the chance that bear or usec pmc bots will be hostile towards you, depending on the faction of your character.
 ```
 "botLevelRelativeToPlayerLevel": [integer]
 ```
-- sets the ai level based on the player level
+- This option sets the bot level based on the player level.
-- the number you set is a range, for example if you are lvl 25 and the number set is 5 then the ai level will range from 20 to 30
+- The number you set is a range.
+For example: If you are level 25 and the number set is 5 then the bot level will range from 20 to 30.
 ```
 "customPmcDogTags": [true/false]
 ```
-- this option enables the use of the "live tarkov" names I created for the pmc dogtags
+- This option enables or disables the use of the "live tarkov" names I created for the pmc dog tags.
 ```
 "makePmcsNotRandomlyTalk": [true/false]
 ```
-- pmcs now talk again in 3.5.0, however i prefered them not talking like in 3.4.1 as it gives there position away
+- Pmcs now talk again in spt-aki 3.5.0, however I prefer them not talking like in stp-aki 3.4.1 as it gives there position away too often.
-- this doesn't make them completely silent but its better than their usual shouting that occurs quite often
+- This option fixes this by preventing the pmc bots from talking, except when reloading they occasionally talk.
+Its not perfect and doesn't make them completely silent but its better than their usual shouting that occurs quite often.
-- i'll be looking into making them completely silent, but for now this is all i can do

 ### **Items Options:**
 ```
 "removeArmorDegradationFromRepairs": [true/false]
 ```
-- this option prevents permanent armor degradation from repairs
+- This option prevents permanent armor degradation from repairs.
 ```
 "removeWeaponDegradationFromRepairs": [true/false]
 ```
-- this option prevents permanent weapon degradation from repairs
+- This option prevents permanent weapon degradation from repairs.
 ```
 "insuranceAllowedOnAllLocations": [true/false]
 ```
-- this option allows insurance all locations
+- This option allows insurance on all locations, primarily for labs.
-- primarily for labs
 ```
 "insuranceAllowedForAllItems": [true/false]
 ```
-- this option allows all items to be insurable
+- This option allows all items to be insurable, primarily for ammunition and grenades.
 ```
 "removeWeaponDurabilityBurn": [true/false]
 ```
-- this options removes durability burn for weapons
+- This options removes durability burn for weapons from general use.
 ```
 "removeWeaponDeteriorationFromBullets": [true/false]
 ```
-- this options removes bullet deterioration for weapons
+- This options removes bullet deterioration for weapons.
 ```
 "allowAllItemsToBelootable": [true/false]
 ```
-- this option allows all items to be lootable off of dead ai bodies
-- primarily allows you to loot armbands and scabbards
+- This option allows all items to be lootable off of bots, primarily armbands and scabbards.
 ```
 "allItemsUnexaminedByDefault": [true/false]
 ```
-- this option makes all items unexamined by default
-- meant for new games where some of the items are examined by default
+- This option makes all items unexamined by default and is meant for new profiles where some of the items can already be examined by default.
 ```
 "labsAccessKeycard":
     "removeLabsReq": [true/false]
     "maxNumberOfUses": [integer]
 ```
-- this option allows you to either completely disable the labs keycard requirement
-- or instead you can set the number of uses allowed for the labs keycard
+- This option allows you to either completely disable the labs keycard requirement or instead you can set the number of uses allowed for each labs keycard you find in-raid.

 ### **Player Options:**
 ```
 "scavTimer": [integer]
 ```
-- sets the scav cooldown timer (in minutes)
+- This option sets the scav cooldown timer (in minutes).
 ```
 "healthInRaid":
     "energyLoopTime": [integer]